tomek-em/dentist-site/README.md

 # dentist-site
 Template for dentist website.
-I used bootstrap and jquery with smoothscroll.
+I used bootstrap and jquery with smoothscroll...